On the Structure of Unique Shortest Paths in Graphs: Introduction

-Our main result will characterize the structure of unique shortest paths in directed graphs by describing a complete list of forbidden combinatorial intersection patterns (other graph settings will be discussed later).
-An easy folklore example of such a pattern is that any system of unique shortest paths must be \emph{consistent}, meaning that no two paths intersect, split apart, and then intersect again as depicted in Figure \ref{fig:consistent}.
+Many problems in graph theory and algorithms seek to understand the shortest paths of an input graph.
+In the setting where the input graph can have arbitrary real edge weights, it is typical to assume without loss of generality that the graph has a \emph{unique} shortest path between all pairs of nodes, e.g.\ because we may add a tiny random variable to each edge weight to break ties.
+The goal of this paper is to study the combinatorial structure of these unique shortest path systems.
+Formally, we are interested in which \emph{path systems} are \emph{strongly metrizable}:

-This trivial forbidden intersection pattern has been quite useful in the literature on graph algorithms.
-However, to our knowledge the current structural understanding of unique shortest paths ends there.
-In particular, it is an open question to determine whether or not there even exists additional structure beyond consistency to be found.
-Let us next give some definitions that formalize this open question more precisely.
-First, to capture the notion of an intersection patterns of paths, we use a combinatorial object that we will call a \emph{path system}: \begin{definition} [Path Systems] A \emph{path system} is a pair $S = (V, \Pi)$, where $V$ is a set whose elements are called ``nodes'' and $\Pi$ is a set of nonempty sequences of nodes called ``paths.'' \end{definition} To capture the realization of a path system as unique shortest paths in a graph, we define \emph{strong metrizability}: \begin{definition} [Strong Metrizability] A path system $S = (V, \Pi)$ is \emph{strongly metrizable (s.m.)} if there exists a directed graph $G = (V, E, w)$ (whose edge weights can be arbitrary real numbers\footnote{If $G$ contains a directed cycle of nonpositive weight, then none of these nodes can participate in a unique shortest path, since a path can always take another lap around this cycle without increasing its length.
-Thus, while not strictly necessary in our formalisms, one may essentially require w.l.o.g.\ that all directed cycles in $G$ have positive total weight.}) such that each path $\pi \in \Pi$ is the unique shortest path between its endpoints in $G$. \end{definition}
+\begin{definition} [Path Systems] A \emph{path system} is a pair $S = (V, \Pi)$, where $V$ is a set whose elements are called ``nodes'' and $\Pi$ is a set of nonempty sequences of nodes called ``paths.'' \end{definition}

-We can then formalize consistency as follows: \begin{definition} [Consistency] A path system $S = (V, \Pi)$ is \emph{consistent} if, for any $u, v \in V, \pi_1, \pi_2 \in \Pi$ such that $u$ precedes $v$ in both $\pi_1$ and $\pi_2$, the continuous $u \leadsto v$ subpaths of $\pi_1, \pi_2$ are equal.\footnote{If any path $\pi \in \Pi$ is non-simple, meaning that it contains multiple instances of a node $v$, then the path system is considered to be inconsistent in this definition since $\pi =: \pi_1 =: \pi_2$ contains two distinct $v \leadsto v$ subpaths. } Otherwise, it is \emph{inconsistent}. \end{definition}
+\begin{definition} [Strong Metrizability] A path system $S = (V, \Pi)$ is strongly metrizable if there exists a directed graph $G = (V, E, w)$, with arbitrary real edge weights,\footnote{If $G$ contains a directed cycle of nonpositive weight, then none of these nodes can participate in a unique shortest path, since a path can always take another lap around this cycle without increasing its length.
+Thus, while not strictly necessary in our formalisms, one may essentially require w.l.o.g.\ that all directed cycles in $G$ have positive weight.} such that each path $\pi \in \Pi$ is the unique shortest path between its endpoints in $G$. \end{definition}